zcourts/higgs/README.md

 1. HTTP/HTTPS (Client) - Server to be added
 2. WebSocket  (Client and Server) - Compatible with Socket.io or any other WebSocket client
-3. OMSG - A JVM based, topic protocol for sending arbitrary objects over the network
-4. JRPC - A custom RPC mechanism for JVM languages (Uses object serialization)
-5. Boson - A language independent, topic oriented protocol for sending/receiving arbitrary data over the network and performing remote method invocation (RMI/RPC).
+3. Boson - A language independent, topic oriented protocol for sending/receiving arbitrary data over the network and performing remote method invocation (RMI/RPC).

 # Custom Protocols